-On December 15, 2011, CellFor and its US affiliate, CellFor Corp., obtained a Court Order from the Supreme Court of British Columbia pursuant to the Companies' Creditors Arrangement Act (the "CCAA"), which provided CellFor with, among other things, a stay of proceedings until April 11, 2012.
+On December 15, 2011, CellFor and its U.S. affiliate, CellFor Corp., obtained a Court Order from the Supreme Court of British Columbia pursuant to the CCAA, which provided CellFor with, among other things, a stay of proceedings until April 11, 2012.
 CellFor subsequently completed bankruptcy proceedings and was purchased by AborGen Inc. on August 14, 2012.
 The License Agreement was assumed by ArborGen Inc. and is currently still in effect.